LEARNING CENTER

 INCREASE COMFORT

-Why is it so dry in the winter?
+Why is it so dry during the winter?

 What happens when you fill a glass with ice water?
-The outside of the glass condenses water and runs down to the table.
-Cold air can not hold moisture so it falls out of the air as rain or snow leaving the air dry.
-Dry air is irritating to the skin and also allows static shock when we touch the light switch or our family members.
-A humidifier adds moisture back to the air to make our skin more comfortable and moist air feels warmer to the skin than dry air.
+The outside of the glass condenses water and runs down the side of the glass.
+Cold air cannot hold moisture so it falls out of the air as rain or snow leaving the air dry.
+This explains why the air is so dry during the colder months.
+A humidifier package adds moisture to the air and reduces static shock.
+Keeping a humidity level around 35-45% is optimal for maintaining a healthy environment.
+Humidifiers make the house feel more comfortable and warmer by adding humidity to the air and also helps keep wood furniture and floors from becoming too dry.

 SOLUTION